devopsopportunity/spring-kafka-assistant/README.md

 ---

 📅 Daily Timesheet – Spring + Kafka + Microsoft Phi AI Demo Project
-Scrum Framework – Day 0 (Client: Non-disclosed – corporate level)
+**Scrum Framework** – Day 0 (Client: Non-disclosed – corporate level)

 Narrative context:
 Today, after many months of unpaid downtime and limited project flow, our team has been commissioned by a renowned Client operating in the Corporate World to deliver a new high-impact solution.
 The engagement followed an initial first discussion call — what HR departments like to label as the “first touchpoint” — and culminated in a face-to-face business lunch.
-During this lunch, we finalized the agreement, aligned on strategic goals, and set the stage for the delivery phase under Scrum methodology.
+During this lunch, we finalized the agreement, aligned on strategic goals, and set the stage for the delivery phase under **Scrum methodology**.

 ---